 Electricity is the blood of our modern world and we can’t function for more than a few hours without power.
 We take it for granted and we assume that electricity will always be part of our life.
 Somehow. we forgot that our ancestors managed to live well-enough without power.

 In 2013 there were an estimated 3.7 million preppers in the United States.
 This number has grown constantly since then.
 It seems that there are many disaster scenarios people fear.
 What seemed like an “odd” trend at first is now becoming a constant reality.
 Many Americans are readying for the worst and their list of disaster scenarios is growing.

 People will panic most often because they are ill prepared to deal with the situation that may be escalating.
 The reality of the situation is more than they can handle because no mental or physical preparations were ever made.
 In those challenging times people will look for a leader, for someone to tell them what to do and get them to safety.

 During a crisis situation it’s much better to avoid a problem than to deal with the consequences afterwards.
 Avoidance is the key to survival and since anything can happen to anyone regardless of where they are, it is better to learn a few strategies that will help you keep a low profile during SHTF.

-It is no longer a secret that our government is preparing for a grid down event and that such event is currently one of the most probable crises that would impact every area of our lives.
-A power grid down event doesn’t mean the same thing as losing power for a few hours and there are many things people are not aware of.
+It is no longer a secret that our government is preparing for a grid down event.
+Such event is currently one of the most probable crises that would impact every area of our lives.
+A power grid down event doesn’t mean the same thing as losing power for a few hours.
+There are many critical things that most people are not aware of.

 Before you end up bartering or growing a garden for survival, you must survive the first week on your own.
 If the power grid crashes, if an ice storm hits your area or if any other disaster will disrupt your normal living conditions, surviving week one post-disaster will become a challenge.